EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](AutomaticWater.jpg)

 This project is related to mine because it is very similar in terms of the automating plant watering project except it uses a pump rather than the servo motor to water the plant.
-This might need more power however it would be more efficient for watering lager plants rather than the small amount from the straw.
+This might need more power however it would be more efficient for watering larger plants rather than the small amount delivered from a straw.

 ### Related project 5 ###
 Arduino Sunflower